 - DHEC Lancaster and York County Odor Investigation Report

 - New Indy Solid Waste Landfill Inspection Form

 - New Indy Air Quality Inspection Report

-DHEC is working with state, local, tribal, and federal partners to investigate the odors.
-North Carolina DEQ has indicated to South Carolina DHEC that they have investigated their wastewater treatment plants in North Carolina and have not found issues believed to contribute to the odors.
+DHEC worked with state, local, tribal, and federal partners to investigate the odors.
+North Carolina DEQ indicated to South Carolina DHEC that they investigated their wastewater treatment plants in North Carolina and did not find issues believed to contribute to the odors.

-To assist in the ongoing investigation, DHEC requested resource assistance from the US EPA:
+To assist in the investigation and ongoing response, DHEC requested resource assistance from the US EPA: